-When entering the tub to remove a build-up of foreign material such as plastic baling twine from the auger tube, or to replace the auger paddle shearbolt, firstly follow the 'safe stop' procedure.
+When entering the tub to remove a build-up of foreign material such as plastic baling twine from the auger tube, firstly follow the 'safe stop' procedure.
 As an extra precaution disconnect the PTO shaft & hydraulic services from the tractor.
-Enter the tub only via the rear inspection ladder provided.
-Climb the inspection ladder and enter the tub with caution as the steps could be slippery and there is a risk of slipping / falling.
+Secure proprietary ladders to the machine to gain access, and climb the ladder and enter the tub with caution, as there is a risk of slipping / falling.